mariaalonzo16/scoreboard/README.md

 ## About

-Star Wars API was created by and is maintained by [Maria Alonzo](https://www.linkedin.com/in/maria-alonzo-177282127/).
+Scoreboard was created by and is maintained by [Maria Alonzo](https://www.linkedin.com/in/maria-jose-alonzo-claudino/).

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)